-As current debates of A.I. principles and frameworks are mostly focused on "how to fix it?", instead of "Why we actually need it?" and "for whose benefit".
-Therefore, the first tool of our toolkit to question A.I. systems is the scheme of Oppressive A.I. that we drafted based on both, empirical analysis of cases from Latin America and bibliographic review of critical literature.
-Is a particular A.I. system based on surveilling the poor?
+Current debates of AI principles and frameworks are mostly focused on "how to fix it?", instead of "Why we actually need it?" and "for whose benefit".
+Therefore, the first tool of our toolkit to question AI systems is the scheme of oppressive AI that we drafted based on both empirical analysis of cases from Latin America and bibliographic review of critical literature.
+Is there a particular AI system based on surveilling the poor?
 Is it automating neoliberal policies?
-Is it based on precarious labor and colonial extractivism of data bodies and resources from our territories?
-Who develops it is part of the group targeted by it or it's likely to restate structural inequalities of race, gender, sexuality?
-Can the wider community have enough transparency to check by themselves the accuracy in the answers to the previous questions?
-Might be some of the questions to be considered.
+Is it based on precarious labour and colonial extractivism of data bodies and resources from our territories?
+Are its developers part of the group it targets?
+Is it likely to restate structural inequalities of race, gender and sexuality?
+Can the wider community have enough transparency to check the accuracy in the answers to the previous questions by themselves?
+These might be some of the questions to be considered.

-Several national policies for A.I. and most start-ups and big tech corporations operate under the motto of "move fast and break things", meaning, innovate first and check possible harms later.
-We propose the opposite: before developing or deploying, that A.I. should be checked if it is likely to automate oppression.
-Furthermore, if that A.I system is not focused on exposing the powerful, neither is targeting its own developers or their identity group, the developers are also not the ones to check if such a system falls into the categories of an Oppressive A.I.
+Several national policies for AI and most start-ups and big tech corporations operate under the motto of "move fast and break things" - meaning, innovate first and check for possible harm later.
+We propose the opposite: before developing or deploying, AI should be checked if it is likely to automate oppression.
+Furthermore, if that AI system is not focused on exposing the powerful nor developed by and with participation of those who will be using it, it is pretty likely that such system would fall into the categories of an oppressive AI.

-Furthermore, those categories are not meant to be fixed, they can expand according to a particular context.
-So, watch out, the proposed Oppressive A.I. framework is not written in stone, it is just a general guide for questions, a work in process that shall be re-shaped according to the particular context and its oppressions.
-In this sense, we recall Design Justice Network Principles33 as an important guideline to assess the context of oppression, since it "centers people who are normally marginalized by design and uses collaborative, creative practices to address the challenges faces by a particular community."
-(Constanza-Shock, 2018)
+In addition, those categories are not meant to be fixed; they can expand according to a particular context.
+So, watch out.
+The proposed oppressive AI framework is not written in stone.
+It is just a general guide for questions - a work in progress that shall be reshaped according to the particular context and its oppressions.
+In this sense, we recall Design Justice Network Principles as an important guideline to assess the context of oppression, since it "centers people who are normally marginalized by design and uses collaborative, creative practices to address the challenges faces by a particular community."